pradeep3sep/interviewquestion/README ReactJs.md

+**just to know, we can store data in const outside function in component, so it loaded first time, but no effect on rerender when state or prop change**

 > ### What is React?

 React is an `open-source front-end JavaScript library` that is used for building user interfaces, especially for `single-page applications`